Invest like an Expert Without Being One

 After a lot of research, I’ve landed on two tools specifically that I like for equities.
 Betterment (which I’ve already mentioned here and here) and eToro.
 You may be looking for a more hands on approach (which I’m still working on writing up), however you may find them helpful in your quest to have your savings earn money for you.
 Let me explain how I’ve used these tools to grow my war chest.

-You have a risk slider (picture on the right) which you basically adjust according to how risky you feel.
-You can move this slider as much as you want every day and the change is immediate.
-I don’t think you need to go that crazy, but you definitely can if you want.
+You have a risk slider (picture on the right) which you adjust according to how risky you feel.
+You can move this slider as often as you want and the change is immediate.
+I don’t think you need to go crazy sliding the scale, but you can if you want.

 Betterment and eToro live in the land of investing account hybrids where eToro is the one that is closer to an actual investment account.
 With eToro you can’t just withdraw your money, you will need to choose which equities you would like to sell when you want to withdraw cash.